Christopher A. Gorman

-Mr. Gorman is admitted to practice in New York State, as well as the United States District Courts for the Eastern and Southern Districts of New York.
+Mr. Gorman is admitted to practice in New York State, as well as the United States District Courts for the Eastern and Southern Districts of New York and United States Court of Appeals - Second Circuit.
 Mr. Gorman is also a qualified receiver for the New York State Office of Court Administration and is certified to be appointed receiver or counsel to receivers in matters pending in the New York State Supreme Court and local federal courts.

 Mr. Gorman attended The Catholic University of America, where he graduated cum laude with a degree in Politics and played four years on the varsity football team.
 Mr. Gorman earned his law degree magna cum laude from Brooklyn Law School, where he was a Richardson Scholar and a Notes and Comments Editor for the Brooklyn Law Review.

 - United States District Court, Southern District of New York

 - United States District Court, Eastern District of New York